 The serpent mentioned by Jesus is still on the earth till this day to deceive the world, and this is the same serpent that stripped Adam and Eve from the life they had in God and this we know through the scripture found in the book of Revelation 12:9.

-For as it so happened to the children of Israel to turn away from believing in the midst of the challenges and resistance triggered by Pharoah, even so, we too turn away from believing in the good news, the gospel of peace by the trials and resistance triggered by Satan.
+As it happened to the children of Israel to turn away from believing during the challenges and resistance triggered by Pharoah.
+Even so, we too turn away from believing in the good news, the gospel of peace by the challenges and resistance triggered by Satan.

 “When any one heareth the word of the kingdom, and understandeth it not, then cometh the wicked one, and catcheth away that which was sown in his heart… But he that received the seed into stony places, the same is he that heareth the word, and anon with joy receiveth it; yet hath he not root in himself, but dureth for a while: for when tribulation or persecution ariseth because of the word, by and by he is offended.”
 Matthew 13:19-21